Are Their Valuables Safe?

-One more thing to worry about, is their stuff safe?
-When they were at home, you knew the valuables were safe, but now?
-Right up there with the call from my college daughter that she lost her phone, keys, student ID, (fill in the blank), is the call you get when they tell you someone took their cell phone, designer bag, or whatever valuable item your child has stolen.
+You worry about your student being safe, then one more thing to worry about is their stuff.
+Right up there with the call from my college daughter that she lost her phone, keys, student ID, (fill in the blank), is the call you get when they tell you someone took their cell phone, watch, or whatever valuable item your child has had taken.

-Dorm Vault takes up very little space and can be attached either with a security cable or a bolt.
+My other daughter is going into her junior year so I am a little late to the party learning about Dorm Vault.
+It takes up very little space and can be attached either with a security cable or a bolt.
 It is designed specifically to comply with residence hall and apartment lease regulations which do not allow it to be mounted to the wall or bedposts.
-Readers of our blog get a 10% discount.
-Just use the code HUH10OFF.
+I was so impressed with the Dorm Vault that I reached out to the Founder/Owner to learn more about his company.
+He agreed to offer readers of our blog an exclusive 10% discount.
+Just use code HUH10OFF to receive this exclusive offer.